Tag Archive for: Adelaide baby

 ✓ Create a clear and informed birth plan/preferences

 Outline your preferences regarding positions, pain management, monitoring and postpartum care.
-Share it with your obstetrician or midwife early.If your provider doesnt support your wishes early in pregnancy, this may cause you to question if they are the right person for you.
+Share it with your obstetrician or midwife early.If your provider doesn’t support your wishes early in pregnancy, this may cause you to question if they are the right person for you.

 ✓ Choose a care team aligned with your goals